SivaaB/mkdocs_gdsc_sop/docs/Cloud_Computing.md

-# 📄 Workshop Documentation: Introduction to Cloud Computing
+# 📄 Introduction to Cloud Computing

 ## 📋 Overview:
 Welcome to the "Introduction to Cloud Computing" workshop!
 In this session, we will explore the world of cloud computing and its applications.
 Cloud computing has revolutionized the way businesses and individuals store, manage, and process data.
 This workshop aims to provide you with a solid foundation in cloud computing concepts, services, and benefits.

 ## 🎯 Objectives:
 By the end of this workshop, you will:

 - Understand the fundamental concepts of cloud computing.
 - Learn about different cloud service models and deployment models.
 - Explore popular cloud service providers.